nishant-nimbare/nishant-nimbare.github.io/test.md

 ---
-layout: page
+layout: post
-title: "Test"
-permalink: /test/
+title: Blogging Like a Hacker
 ---

 # testing